Sand martin: Description

-The sand martin's twittering song is continuous when the birds are on the wing and becomes a conversational undertone after they have settled in the roost.
+The song is a continuous gravelly twittering when the birds are on the wing and becomes a conversational undertone after they have settled in the roost.
 The harsh alarm is heard when a passing falcon, crow or other suspected predator requires combined action to drive it away.

 Ecology

-Linnaeus already remarked on this species' breeding habits: Habitat in Europae collibus arenosis abruptis, foramine serpentino—"it lives in Europe, in winding holes in sheer sandy hills".
+Linnaeus already remarked on this species' breeding habits: Habitat in Europae collibus arenosis abruptis, foramine serpentino ("it lives in Europe, in winding holes in sheer sandy hills").
 It has been observed that sand martins favour loess as a particular type of ground to nest in.
 Sand martins are generally found near larger bodies of water, such as rivers, lakes or even the ocean, throughout the year.

-In Britain, the sand martin appears on its breeding grounds as the first of its family, starting towards the end of March, just in advance of the barn swallow.
+In Britain, the sand martin is the first of its family to appear on its breeding grounds, arriving from the middle of March, a week or two in advance of the barn swallow.
 In northern Ohio, they arrive in numbers by mid-April, about 10 days earlier than they did 100 years ago.
 At first, they flit over the larger bodies of water alone, in search of early flies.
 Later parties accompany other swallow species, but for a time, varying according to weather, the birds remain at these large waters and do not visit their nesting haunts.
 The sand martin departs early, at any rate from its more northerly haunts.
 In August, the gatherings at the nightly roost increase enormously, though the advent and departure of passage birds causes great irregularity in numbers.
 They are essentially gone from their breeding range by the end of September.

 Their food consists of small insects, mostly gnats and other flies whose early stages are aquatic.

 The sand martin is sociable in its nesting habits; from a dozen to many hundred pairs will nest close together, according to available space.
 The nests are at the end of tunnels ranging from a few inches to three or four feet in length, bored in sand or gravel.
 The actual nest is a litter of straw and feathers in a chamber at the end of the burrow; it soon becomes a hotbed of parasites.
 Four or five white eggs are laid about mid-late May, and a second brood is usual in all but the most northernly breeding sites.

 Globally, it is not rare and classified as a species of least concern (but noted to be decreasing) by the IUCN.
 It does have some national and local protections, as certain populations have declined or face threats from habitat loss and fragmentation.
 In Canada, it is listed as Threatened under Schedule 1 of the federal Species at Risk Act (SARA) due to the loss of 98% of its Canadian population over the past 40 years.
 They are considered threatened in California, where populations exist in the Sacramento Valley and at two coastal sites, Año Nuevo State Park and Fort Funston.